 The community garden is an excellent place to put sustainable theory into practice.
 You learn by doing, and have fun and meet new people at the same time.
 As an added bonus, you can take your share of the fresh produce harvested that day!

-The Okeover Community Garden was established as a recreation and learning space for anyone else associated with UC.
+Te Ngaki o Waiutuutu (Waiutuutu Community Garden) was established as a recreation and learning space in 2002 for anyone else associated with UC.

 The Dovedale Community Garden is currently being used by Okeover community gardeners as a satellite garden to grow staple crops.